rcl-ssl/RCL.SSL.CertificateBot/README.md

 ## How to use

-- Install the Linux Daemon or Windows Service in the server running your websites
+- Install the Linux Daemon or Windows Service in the hosting machine running your websites
 - Register and configure an **AAD Application** in Azure Active Directory for the service to use
-- Every seven (7) days, the service will check for certificates about to expire and renew them automatically and also replace certificates in the server
+- Every seven (7) days, the service will check for certificates about to expire and renew them automatically and also replace certificates in the hosting machine

 ## Read the documentation